zhoudaquan/ChatAnything/README.md

 Here we provide you with ChatAnything.
 A simple pipeline Enhanced with currently limitless Large Language Models, yielding imaginary Facetime chats with intented visual appearance!

 Remember, the repo and application are totally based on pre-trained deep learning methods and haven't included any training yet.
 We give all the credit to the open-source community (shout out to you).
-For detail of the pipeline, see our technical report (TODO: link here)
+For detail of the pipeline, see our [technical report](https://arxiv.org/abs/2311.06772)
 ## Release & Features & Future Plans

 - [ ] Fine-tune face rendering module.